User Experience: What Is It and How to Do It Right

 • the evolution of the experience over time, since, besides considering the external moment, it should also be relevant to be positively registered in the user’s memory.

-The use of these guidelines allows us to take the User Experience strategy to several business areas in different segments and, mainly, to put the user and the customer in the center of the actions.
+The use of these guidelines allows us to apply the User Experience strategy across various business areas and segments.
+Importantly, it helps put the user and the customer at the center of the actions.

 Do you realize that UX is a customer-centric positioning concept?
 So, how to apply these guidelines and concepts in the business website to cause all these listed effects?